Ivosidenib (Tibsovo®)

 Muscle or Joint Pain/Aches and Headache

-Your healthcare provider can recommend medications and other strategies to help relieve pain
+Your provider can recommend medications and other strategies to help relieve pain.

 Shortness of Breath (Dyspnea)

 This medication can cause cough, shortness of breath, or difficulty breathing.
-This can also be a sign of a serious side effect of this medication called differentiation syndrome.
-Any changes in your breathing should be reported to your care team right away.
+This can also be a sign of a serious side effect of this medication called differentiation syndrome (discussed above).
+Any changes in your breathing should be reported to your provider right away.

 Swelling (Peripheral Edema)

-Peripheral edema is swelling of the extremities caused by the retention of fluid.
-It can cause swelling of the hands, arms, legs, ankles, and feet.
+Peripheral edema is swelling of the extremities (hands, arms, legs, ankles, and feet) caused by the retention (holding on) of fluid.
 The swelling can become uncomfortable.
-This can also be a sign of a serious side effect of this medication called differentiation syndrome.
-Notify your oncology care team if you are experiencing any new or worsening swelling.
+This can also be a sign of a serious side effect of this medication called differentiation syndrome (discussed above).
+Tell your provider if you are experiencing any new or worsening swelling.

 Nausea and/or Vomiting